dburian/notes/styletts_2.md

 - Style Diffusion -- style vector is generated with diffusion from input phonemes, meaning the system can produce speech without reference audio

-- StyleTTS 2 predicts waveform, not just mel-spectogram.
+- StyleTTS 2 predicts waveform, not just mel-spectrogram.
 Meaning its an *end-to-end* system, that **can be trained all at once**.

 - To make the end-to-end training possible, the authors designed a